getodk/docs/src/central-troubleshooting.rst

 Database disappeared after running Docker commands
 --------------------------------------------------

-It is possible to accidentally reset the database by running `docker-compose down`.
+It is possible to accidentally reset the database by running the down command with docker-compose.
 We are working on a way to prevent this error in the future.
 For now, if you have run this command and your data has disappeared, you can follow these steps to relocate the data and attach it back to your server:

 1. Run the following command: ``docker inspect --type container central_postgres_1 -f '{{(index .Mounts 0).Source}}'``.
 It should print out a long name starting with /var/lib/docker/volumes/ and ending in a long string of letters and numbers.
 Copy those letters and numbers and set them aside.
 They correspond to the location of your current (reset) database.
 2. Run ``docker volume ls``.
 This will tell you all the locations that docker has stored information.
 We need to find the location that contains your old data.